FPAR 2.0 Frequently Asked Questions

 All passwords must contain at least eight characters, one number, one capital letter, and one special character—for example, a dollar sign ($), an exclamation point (!), or an ampersand (&).
 A green check mark appears to next to each criterion that the password meets.
 The system may also reject a password if the reentered password does not match the first password entry.
 Please ensure that there are no extra spaces for both password entries.
 A green check mark will indicate when the reentered password matches the first password entry.

 Please make sure that the password was entered correctly.
-Capitalization and spaces matter, so please ensure that all the capitalization is correct and that there are no extra spaces.
-If that still does not work, you can reset your password by selecting “Forgot your password?” on the login page.
+Capitalization and spaces matter, so please ensure that the capitalization is correct and that there are no extra spaces.
+If that does not work, you can reset your password by selecting “Forgot your password?” on the log-in page.

 First, log into FPAR 2.0.
-In the left navigation menu, select “Users.”
+In the navigation menu at the left, select “Users.”
 Then, select “Add user” on the page.
 Fill out the information requested in the pop-up that appears, then select “Save.”
 If you are a Grant Admin for multiple grants, please ensure that you are adding accounts in the right grant.
 The grant is displayed in the static banner at the top of the page.

-If you receive verification codes through text message (SMS) and your mobile phone number has not changed, there is nothing you need to do.
+If you receive verification codes through text message (SMS, or short message service) and your mobile phone number has not changed, there is nothing you need to do.

-If you receive verification codes through text message (SMS) and your mobile phone number has changed OR receive verification codes through Google Authenticator, you will need to update your MFA method.
+If you receive verification codes through SMS and your mobile phone number has changed OR you receive verification codes through Google Authenticator, you will need to update your MFA method.

 back to top